jichu4n/palm-sync/docs/connecting-palm-os-devices.md

 `palm-sync` supports Windows 10 and Windows 11.

-- **Node.js**: Official build of Node.js for Windows, installed from the Node.js website or via a tool like nvm.
-Node.js installed inside WSL is also supported - see [WSL section below](#wsl).
+- **Node.js**: Official build of Node.js 18.x or higher, installed from the Node.js website or via a tool like nvm.
+Node.js inside WSL is also supported.
 - **Browser**: Tested in Google Chrome and Microsoft Edge.
 Will likely work in other Chromium-based browsers as long as WebUSB and / or Web Serial APIs are available.

 ### Serial